As I pondered and researched this topic, I came across the following on one of my Google internet searches:

 - Implementation Strategies for dealing with those challenges

-To start the process we will send a *legislative compliance checklist to the client prior to conducting the audit.
+To start the process we provide a *legislative compliance checklist to the client prior to conducting the audit.
 This is a means for the client to compile everything that they already have in place in order for the auditor to determine the baseline health and safety status of the company.

 Effective health and safety management is key to a safe workplace.
 It must be planned, designed, evaluated and continuously improved.

-The assessment measures the basic requirements of a health and safety system.
+The actual assessment measures the basic requirements of a health and safety system.
 It begins by determining if the company has made a commitment to implementing a health and safety management system and verifying whether actual and potential hazards and risks have been identified.
 The assessment then measures the procedures and practices that have been implemented to manage those hazards and risks.
 Finally, it evaluates the company’s ability to examine and make improvements to its health and safety systems.

 There are three phases in the assessment process: